Presidency of Bongbong Marcos: Crime

 Following a meeting on July 27, 2022, with Solicitor General Menardo Guevarra, Presidential Legal Adviser Juan Ponce Enrile, Executive Secretary Vic Rodriguez, Foreign Affairs Secretary Enrique Manalo, Justice Secretary Jesus Crispin Remulla, and lawyer Harry Roque, Marcos, on August 1, said that the Philippines has no intention of rejoining the International Criminal Court (ICC), maintaining that deaths linked to the War on Drugs of the Duterte administration are already being investigated by the Philippine government.
 By September 9, the deadline imposed by the ICC Office of the Prosecutor's (OTP) for the Philippine government to comment on the resumption of the investigation on the war on drugs, Guevara formally requested the ICC to deny the request of the ICC-OTP to resume the investigation; Guevara maintained that "the alleged murder incidents that happened during the relevant period do not constitute 'crimes against humanity', considering that said incidents do not qualify as an 'attack' against the civilian population".
+In January 2024, Marcos stated he considers the ICC investigation a threat to the Philippines' sovereignty, adding he "will not lift a finger" to assist any ICC investigation.
+However, former Senator and President Duterte's staunch critic Antonio Trillanes remarked on April 24, 2024, that ICC investigators have "already directly communicated with more than 50 active and former PNP [police] officials" regarding their implication in the drug war.

-According to the Philippine National Police, index crimes dropped 11.67% in Marcos' first two months compared to the same period a year prior.
+According to the Philippine National Police (PNP), index crimes dropped 11.67% in Marcos's first two months compared to the same period a year prior.
 Amid a series of reported abductions in the country, several senators urged Marcos to issue a strong directive and act swiftly on the matter.
-On September 15, the Senate initiated a probe into the series of kidnapping cases.
+On September 15, 2022, the Senate initiated a probe into the series of kidnapping cases.

+In June 2025, Marcos appointed police general Nicolas Torre III as PNP chief.
+He had previously enforced the arrests of Kingdom of Jesus Christ leader Apollo Quiboloy in September 2024 and former president Rodrigo Duterte in March 2025.
+On June 5, Torre began implementing a 5-minute response policy for PNP officials in Metro Manila.
+Four days later, Torre made an unprecedented courtesy visit to the Commission on Human Rights, where he affirmed the CHR's oversight function over the PNP by stating that "The CHR is our boss on the protection of human rights."